 In prehistoric times, the Painted Desert served as a trade route for various Native American peoples.

-In 1906, Theodore Roosevelt signed an act making the Painted Desert the United States of American’s second national monument.
+On December 8, 1906, Theodore Roosevelt signed an act making Arizona’s Petrified Forest the United States of America’s second national monument.
 In total, during Theodore Roosevelt’s presidency, he signed into law the creation of 5 National Parks and 18 National Monuments.

 In the 1920s Route 66 was built inside the boundaries of the Painted Desert.
 Soon after the creation of the highway the Painted Desert Inn and The Lion Farm were created as roadside attractions.